-- 1. Atlas of Orthotics: Biomechanical Principles and Applications, St. Louis, C.V.
-Mosby, 1975. - 2.
-American Academy of Orthop
+- 1. Atlas of Orthotics: Biomechanical Principles and Applications, St. Louis, C.V. - 2.Mosby, 1975.
+2. American Academy of Orthopedics

-CO STATEMENTS Bloom's (After completion of this course, student will be able to) Level CO1 Demonstrate comprehensive understanding of bioengineering L2 CO2 Utilise effective communication, learning, and teamwork skills to facilitate continued professional development.
-L1 CO3 understanding of contemporary issues, professional responsibilities and ethical responsibilities in biology and medicine L2 CO4 The ability to use modern techniques, skills and tools necessary for bioengineering practice and for disseminating the results of their work L2 CO5 ability to design systems, devices and processes for use in medicine, health care or biological applications L4
+CO STATEMENTS (After completion of this course, student will be able to) CO1 Demonstrate comprehensive understanding of bioengineering CO2 Utilise effective communication, learning, and teamwork skills to facilitate continued professional development.
+CO3 Understanding of contemporary issues, professional responsibilities and ethical responsibilities in biology and medicine CO4 The ability to use modern techniques, skills and tools necessary for bioengineering practice and for disseminating the results of their work CO5 Ability to design systems, devices and processes for use in medicine, health care or biological applications